Berry disappointing: Scientists tracking Idaho huckleberries say this was a bad year

 Tyler Vente, a biologist with the U.S. Fish and Wildlife Services monitors an adult female grizzly bear trapped and sedated north of Priest Lake in Idaho.
 The bear was fitted with a tracking collar, revived and released.
 Scientists have begun using collared bears to map huckleberry distribution.
 (U.S. Fish and Wildlife Services)

-Huckleberries are highly sought after, but the coveted mountain fruit was difficult to find across much of northern Idaho and eastern Washington this year.
+LEWISTON – Huckleberries are highly sought after, but the coveted mountain fruit was difficult to find across much of northern Idaho and Eastern Washington this year.

 Pickers were able to locate some productive plants and patches, but they frequently encountered healthy bushes that had few berries or none at all.